 Client recommendations and testimonials validate everything you’re saying and showcasing about your freelance writing career.
 High-value recommendations are the secret to many freelance writers’ success.
 When potential clients can see social proof of the experience you’re detailing, it’s easier for them to trust you can do the job they need.

-Before wrapping up your portfolio, finishing touches include adding a biography picture and other visuals.
+Before wrapping up your portfolio, the finishing touches include adding a biography picture and other visuals.
 For example, if you have experience creating infographics or sourcing high-quality stock imagery, add those assets to your portfolio.

 How Portfolios Differ from Resumes